nuyonu/N-Tier-Architecture/README.md

 <!-- Before you begin, please read the [requirements](#requirements).  -->

-A quick method to use the exposed solution is to download a copy of this project, if you meet all the requirements, the project will run without any problems and can be used from the first second.
+A quick method to use the exposed solution is to download a copy of this project.
+If you meet all the requirements, the project will run without any problems and can be used from the first second.

 ## Database migrations

 Migrations will be applied automatically.
-If you want to add new migrations to be applied to over the database, you will need to run the command below in the root folder
+If you want to add new migrations to be applied to the database, you will need to run the command below in the root folder.

 ```c#
 dotnet ef migrations add Migration-Name --project N-Tier.DataAccess -o Persistence/Migrations --startup-project N-Tier.API